-Whether you’re getting a new air conditioner or wanting to maximize your current one, having it level is important.
+Whether you’re installing a new air conditioner or looking to maximize your current one, getting it level is important.

-The compressor needs oil to run properly.
-If your air conditioner isn’t level, its oil could be distributed unevenly.
+The compressor relies on oil to run properly.
+If your air conditioner isn’t level, its oil could be distributed unequally.

-This can create:
+This can cause:

 • Compressor damage due to grinding parts.